 Interlibrary Loan expands the range of available research materials.
 Materials not owned by the Binghamton University Libraries may be obtained from other libraries through Interlibrary Loan.
-Materials held by the Libraries can be delivered to your preferred branch library through Document Delivery.
+Materials held by the Libraries can be delivered to your preferred library location through Document Delivery.
 You can request an item through Document Delivery Services via Find It!

 If you plan on requesting more than 25 items in one week's time, please contact the Interlibrary Loan Department and/or your subject librarian.

 Binghamton University faculty, students, staff, and research associates are eligible.
 If you are not affiliated with Binghamton University, and would like to borrow materials, please contact your local public library to submit a formal ILL request.